 - ShortPixel Image Optimizer

-The one thing that usually takes up most space in a website is the images.
-So it’s a very good idea to optimize the images, to reduce their size and loading time.
+The one thing that usually takes up the most space on a website is the images.
+So it’s a very good idea to optimize the images to reduce their size and loading time.
 Unfortunately, many users just install an image optimization plugin and think they’re good.
 But they’re really not.

-But better than all plugins is to manage the image optimization either when the images are produced (export them properly) or optimize the images on the server-side (with programs like jpegoptim, imagemagick and optipng).
+But better than using plugins is to manage the image optimization either when the images are produced.
+Export them properly or optimize the images server-side with programs like jpegoptim, ImageMagick, and optipng.
 Note also that WP-CLI has some nice image tools nowadays!

 Broken links and related posts

 - Broken Link Checker

 - WP Broken Link Status Checker

 - Yet Another Related Posts Plugin